delventhalz/delventhalz.github.io/_posts/2016-01-23-single-line-if.markdown

 }
 {% endhighlight %}

-If you've never seen this usage before, a `return` statement can be a handy way to break out of a function.
+If you've never seen this usage before, a `return` statement is a handy way to break out of a function.
 No more code will be executed once you run that `return`.
-This is perfect for a recursive base case.
+It's perfect for a recursive base case.
 Even better, if you need to call a function on your way out, rather than write them on seperate lines, you can just return the function call itself.
 So I might have used my own curly brace lesson from before and written:

 {% highlight javascript %}
 if (i === users.length) return next();